9 Cool and Different Things to do in Florence, Italy

 The owner was originally from Venice, 30 years back, and served us delicious cicchetti and drinks.

-He was so friendly, and when he heard we were traveling on to Venice next, he came out to offer us a taste of some blueberry liqueur which we were happy to oblige him in doing.
-This a beautiful example of generosity and hospitality.
+He was so friendly, and when he heard we were traveling on to Venice next, he came out to offer us a taste of some blueberry liqueur, which we were happy to oblige him with.
+This was a beautiful example of generosity and hospitality.

 Dorsoduro 3821 – Via S. Gallo, 41/R, 50129 Firenze FI, Italy